mEngstroem/EasyReflectometryApp/docs/tutorials/models/model-def.md

 ### Layer editor
 Then for editing the assemblies in the model, the `Layer editor` is used.
-By clicking an assebly, the `Layer editor` is specified and changes can be made to that assembly.
+By clicking an assembly, the `Layer editor` is specified and changes can be made to that assembly.

 <img src='./../_images/sample_layer.png' width='800px'></img>

-- **A**: Pick the desired assebly to modify.
+- **A**: Pick the desired assembly to modify.
 - **1**: Choose a material from materials in the `Material Editor`.
 - **2**+**3**: Setting the Thickness and Upper Roughness of the material in Angstrom, Å.

 ## Advanced controls
-In the advanced controls it is possible to apply specific Q-range of interest and sample constraints on the model.
+In the advanced controls, it is possible to apply a specific Q-range of interest and sample constraints on the model.

 <img src='./../_images/sample_adv.png' width='800px'></img>

 - **A**: Setting min.
 Q value of interest.
 - **B**: Setting max.
 Q value of interest.
 - **C**: Setting Q-resolution.<br><br>
-- **D**: Set 1. dependent paramater.
+- **D**: Set 1. dependent parameter.
-- **E**: Set 2. dependent paramater.
+- **E**: Set 2. dependent parameter.
 - **F**: Set the mathematical operator (+,-,*,/) for **G** to apply to **E**.
 - **G**: Numeric value to apply to **F**.
 - **H**: Set the comparison operators (=,<,>) between **D** and **E**.